Selling By Phone During Tough Times

 No matter what situation you are in, this isn’t the end of the world.

-I’ve been to the bottom floor both personally and in business and what I’ve found is that when it feels like things can’t get any worse, I can recharge and move forward in a positive direction by recognizing the things to be grateful for.
+I’ve been to the bottom floor both personally and in business and what I’ve found is that when I’ve hit rock bottom, I can recharge and move forward in a positive direction by recognizing the things to be grateful for.

-Try listing at least 5 things to be grateful of and see if that doesn’t help calm you down, lower your heart rate and allow you some room to breath and think a little clearer.
+Try listing at least 3 to 5 things to be grateful of and see if that doesn’t help calm you down, lower your heart rate and allow you some room to breathe and think a little clearer.

 So put one foot in front of the other while looking where you are going.
 Keep your focus on the task at hand.